limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 stefano:x:1002:1002::/home/stefano:/bin/bash
 ```

-`stefano` has an account in `pinkydb` and also his SSH private key from above.
+`stefano` has an account in `pinkydb` and we have his SSH private key from above.
 I guess that's an open invitation to log in to his account via SSH.

 I log in to find his RSA private key protected by a password.
 It's not difficult to use `ssh2john` and John the Ripper to recover the password.